Your search:

 Disc 5 recorded October 19-20 & 24-25, 2014 (5-02, 5-05 to 5-08) and September 18-20, 2016 (5-01, 5-03) at the Church of the Redeemer, Chestnut Hill, Massachusetts; see also [r=14718342].

 [url=https://www.blueheron.org/wp-content/uploads/2019/01/BH1008_webbooklet.pdf]Digital liner notes[/url] are available online."The Lost Music of Canterbury" is a captivating CD that brings to life the forgotten choral masterpieces from medieval England, performed by Aston and the acclaimed vocal ensemble Blue Heron.
 This album revives rare works associated with Canterbury Cathedral, offering listeners an immersive journey into sacred music spanning centuries.
 The performances are marked by meticulous scholarship and expressive artistry, revealing intricate harmonies and spiritual depth unique to this repertoire.
 Blue Heron, both artist and producer for this release, has garnered international acclaim for their historically informed interpretations of Renaissance polyphony.
 Their previous projects have won prestigious awards such as the Gramophone Classical Music Award and recognition from Early Music America.
-As a label, Blue Heron is dedicated to uncovering lost gems of early music through research-driven recordings that set new standards in authenticity and emotional impact. | | Manufacturer No.: |
+As a label, Blue Heron is dedicated to uncovering lost gems of early music through research-driven recordings that set new standards in authenticity and emotional impact. | | | No. of tracks: |

 BHCD1008 |